 Once detox is complete, people can begin work on the psychological, social and behavioral problems that accompany an alcohol addiction.
 Many types of addiction treatment programs are available, including long-term residential treatment, short-term residential treatment, outpatient treatment programs, individualized counseling, group therapy and 12-step programs.

 For many, the action stage is both physically and mentally taxing — and individuals at this stage face a risk of alcohol relapse.
 The action stage typically lasts from three to six months and sometimes as long as 18 months, but it does not mark the end of the recovery process.

 After completing a program at a treatment center, recovering alcoholics move into the maintenance stage, which generally lasts from six months to several years or longer.
-At this point, the individual is enjoying the benefits of sobriety from alcohol while focusing on sustaining the achievements made in the action stage.
+At this point, the individual is enjoying the benefits of quitting alcohol while focusing on sustaining the achievements made in the action stage.

 During this stage, the behaviors people learned during the action stage become second nature, and they develop new skills to help avoid relapse, such as adopting healthy coping strategies, avoiding triggers and identifying alcohol-free ways of having fun.

 Prolonged abstinence along with healthy eating and exercise during this stage can also allow people to begin recovery from liver damage.